patopnp/DocumentClassifier/README.md

 ### Algorithms:

-The classifier is based on the Naive Bayes algorithm for classification which assumes probabilistic independence between words occurrences Laplace smoothing (α=1) is applied.
+The classifier is based on the Naive Bayes algorithm for classification which assumes probabilistic independence between words occurrences.
+Laplace smoothing (α=1) is applied.

 Implementation is done at a fairly low-level, since it was implemented from scratch and not with any of the existing libraries.
 This was done deliberately as I was trying to get a grasp of the foundations of Machine Learning algorithms back in 2017.